run-ai/docs/docs/admin/workloads/submitting-workloads.md

          4. In the *Data sources* field, add a *New data source*. (optional)

             !!!
 Note

-                Data sources that have private credentials that have the status of issues found will be greyed out.
+                * Data sources that have private credentials that have the status of issues found will be greyed out.
+                * Only PVC, Git, and ConfigMap resources are supported.

          5. In the *General field you can:
             1. Add an *Auto-deletion* time.
 This sets the timeframe between inference completion/failure and auto-deletion. (optional)